 Asthma medication used before working out can control and mitigate exercise-induced asthma symptoms, especially short-acting beta-2 asthma medication, such as albuterol.

 Even if you only use it once in a blue moon, it’s better to safe than sorry.
 Consult your doctor if you have persistent side effects from medication, such as palpitations or tremors, before you start logging miles.

 If your lungs are acting up, slow down or stop running altogether.

 You may experience wheezing, chest tightness, shortness of breath, or coughing.

 Next, get your rescue inhaler and follow your asthma treatment plan.

-Take up running again once your symptoms subside by starting slowly or even walk.
+Start running again once your symptoms subside by walking slowly or even walking.